Cancer Research UK logo.

 For many people, treatment can control PV for many years.
 But for some people, PV can lead to other problems.

-Some people develop scarring of their bone marrow over time.
-This is called myelofibrosis.
-And less commonly, people with PV can develop acute myeloid leukaemia (AML).
+Over time PV can develop into myelofibrosis.
+This is scarring of their bone marrow.
+Less commonly, people with PV can develop acute myeloid leukaemia (AML).

 Secondary polycythaemia